Techtonica/curriculum/projects/recipe-page/phase-1-html-prompt.md

 Phase 2 of the project involves adding styling and pizazz using CSS.
 This includes changing the font style, font size, colors, and other qualities that interest you.

-Phase 3 of the project involves incorporating Bootstrap.
-You'll add a navigation bar and several other Bootstrap components of your choosing.
+Phase 3 of the project involves incorporating JS DOM methods.

-Phase 4 of the project involves incorporating jQuery.
 You'll add at least one interactive element of your choosing.

 ### Context